[3.14] Demigod's Wrath - 90% berserk, Automatic Warcries, 157% character size, Permastun Sirus

 Recommended alt qualities

 Anomalous Cast When Damage Taken.
-Provides an additional 20% skill effect duration for our Immortal Call and Punishment.
+Provides an additional 20% skill effect duration for our Immortal Call.

 Anomalous Immortal Call.
 Provides 20% Cooldown Reduction for Immortal Call, allowing it to activate more frequently.

 2nd 4 Link: Enduring Cry - Berserk - Dash - Second Wind

 Enduring Cry, Dash, and Berserk all greatly benefit from being link with Second Wind.
 Enduring Cry gets an additional use + cooldown reduction, allowing you to pop it twice in a row in clutch moments.